Cheshire Activities: Recreation, Artsplace, Pool and Youth Services

 14. The installation of any structure or equipment on Town of Cheshire property must receive prior permission from the Parks & Recreation Department.
 If construction is taking place, the contractor will be responsible for meeting any and all regulations required by the Town of Cheshire.
 This includes, but is not limited to: building permits, certificates of insurances, planning and zoning, as well as wetland applications.
 Such structure, when completed, becomes the sole property of the Town of Cheshire.

-16. Many renters will need to provide a Certificate of Liability Insurance naming the Town of Cheshire as additionally insured.
+2. Many renters will need to purchase insurance (from their own insurance company) and provide a Certificate of Liability Insurance naming the Town of Cheshire as additionally insured.
 See page 7 for specific requirements.

 Facility Use Rules, Regulations & Policies